DawoodShahzad61004/Agent_Memory_Management/docs/Architecture.md

 (and its UTF-16LE encoding bug, BUG-001, fixed in the process — see Bugs.md). `memora_mini/temp_project_description.md`
 and `memora_mini/temp_decision_notedown.md` were deleted once their content was folded in, so a single documentation set (`docs/`) remains. `graphify-out/` was regenerated against the updated tree.

+### 2026-07-30 — Mem0 candidate: `Customer_Support_Agent/` first pass, then evaluation paused

+`Customer_Support_Agent/` created: a single-file LangGraph chatbot (`main.py`) calling Mem0's hosted `MemoryClient` directly (`mem0.search()`/`mem0.add()`), with its own `uv`-managed `.venv`.
+First run crashed with `httpx.ConnectError: getaddrinfo failed` inside `MemoryClient()`'s startup auth check (BUG-002); diagnosed as the Wi-Fi adapter's link-local IPv6 DNS resolver intermittently timing out, not a code defect.
+Separately found `load_dotenv()` was called with no path and never found the repo-root `.env` (BUG-003), fixed the same way `temp_graph/` was (ADR-006) by resolving `Path(__file__).resolve().parent.parent / ".env"` explicitly (ADR-023).
+A live 5-turn conversation was then captured end-to-end (`run_log.txt`) against the hosted Mem0 Platform and a live LLM, demonstrating growing recall across turns (0 → 1 → 3 → 6 → 8 relevant memories) — but every turn's
+`mem0.add()` logged "0 memories added" despite those same later searches proving new memories were in fact being written (BUG-004, open).
+A parallel research pass (Research.md topic 9) corrected an initial, partly-wrong answer about self-hosted Mem0's OSS capabilities (storage, episodic valence, consolidation, semantic search, tool-calling) against Mem0's actual current (v3) source and docs — concluding, notably, that Mem0's core pipeline does *not* hard-require tool-calling.

+Evaluation was then paused: across candidates so far, tool-calling has kept resurfacing as a design constraint (a hard blocker for LangMem's SDK layer, a soft one shaping Mem0's provider/extraction choices), and an upgrade to a tool-calling-capable local LLM is under consideration but not yet decided.
+No further candidate work is planned until that decision is made (ADR-024).

 ---